Semidefinite Relaxations for Robust Multiview Triangulation: Noise-free and outlier-free case

 \subsection{Non-robust version}

 We will show (iii-iv) for a version of \cref{eqn:triangulation-fractional-relaxation} with somewhat less constraints, noting that if we show (iii-iv) for the problem with less constraints we can then add in the remaining constraints back in and set the corresponding multipliers to zero to show that (iii-iv) holds for the original problem as well.
-Note however that since we don't show (i-ii) the full proof is incomplete and is left for future work.
+Note however again that since we don't show (i-ii) the full proof is incomplete and is left for future work.

-\begin{theorem} Assuming (i-ii) holds, the fractional relaxation \cref{eqn:triangulation-fractional-relaxation} is tight and locally stable for noise-free and outlier-free measurements $\obs_i$, $i=1,\ldots,n$. \end{theorem} \begin{proof} We start by partitioning the Lagrange multipliers as $\xi = (\varphi\cat \alpha)$.
+\begin{theorem} The fractional relaxation \cref{eqn:triangulation-fractional-relaxation} is tight and (iii-iv) hold for noise-free and outlier-free measurements $\obs_i$, $i=1,\ldots,n$. \end{theorem} \begin{proof} We start by partitioning the Lagrange multipliers as $\xi = (\varphi\cat \alpha)$.
 Where $\varphi = (\varphi_1\cat\ldots\cat \varphi_{2n})$, and each $\varphi_i\in\mathbb{R}^4$ contains the multipliers corresponding to $i$th reprojection constraint multiplied by the entries of $\bar X$ (recall that there are two reprojection constraints per observation).
 Note that in the original formulation we also multiply by all the entries of $\repr\otimes\hompoint$ as well, but as we will see these are not necessary for the proof to hold.
-And $\alpha$ corresponds to the kronecker product constraints.
+And $\alpha$ corresponds to the Kronecker product constraints.

 Since the observations $\obs$ are noise free we can denote the corresponding unique\footnote{assuming the observations are not degenerate, \eg not all on a line.} 3D point in homogeneous coordinates as $\hat\point\in\mathbb{R}^4$, normalized such that $\|\hat\point\|=1$.
 It will be convenient to introduce the reparametrization $u=\obs$ which is the same as the observation vector, except partitioned such that $u=(u_1\cat\ldots\cat u_{2n})$, $u_i\in\mathbb{R}$, \ie $u_{2i + k} = \obs_{ik}$ for $i=1,\ldots,n$, $k=1,2$.
 The primal optimum is then obtained at $\hat z = \bar u\otimes\hat\point$, which is verified by setting $\hat\xi=\hat\lambda=0$ to get $\hat S\hat z = (M_{\obs}\otimes I_4)(\bar u\otimes\hat\point) = (M_{\obs}\bar u)\otimes\hat\point = 0$.